SaschaWillems/ModernVkTriangle/README.md

 	vmaMapMemory(allocator, uniformBuffers[i].allocation, &uniformBuffers[i].mapped);
 ```

 Creating uniform buffers is similar to creating the vertex/index buffers for our mesh.
 The create info structure states that we want to create uniform buffer (`VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT`) that we access via it's device address (`VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT`).
-We pass only a single matrix, so the size is exactly that of a single 4x4 matrix (`glm::mat4`).
+The buffer size must (at least) match that of our CPU data structure.
 We again use VMA to handle the allocation, using the same flags as for the vertex/index buffer to make sure we get a buffer that's both accessible by the GPU and GPU.
 Once the buffer has been created we map it persistent.
-Unlike in older APIs, this is perfectly fine in Vulkan and makes it easier to update the buffers later on.
+Unlike in older APIs, this is perfectly fine in Vulkan and makes it easier to update the buffers later on, as we can just keep a permanent pointer to the buffer (memory).

 > **Note:** Unlike larger, static buffers, uniform buffers don't have to be stored in the GPU's VRAM.
 While we still ask VMA for such a memory type, falling back to CPU side memory wouldn't be an issue as uniform data is comparably small.